GuidesWikiCan Motherboard Bottleneck Your PC?

 Can The Motherboard Bottleneck the GPU?

-Some older motherboards used to have integrated graphics cards,[2] but you will need a dedicated one for the rest of them.
+Some older motherboards used to have integrated graphics cards that make the system more affordable,[2] but you will need a dedicated one for the rest.
 A motherboard can bottleneck your GPU in several ways.

 Mid-range motherboards are not built to have the strength or quality good enough to support a high-end GPU.[3]
 Another way a motherboard can bottleneck your GPU is with the type of PCIe slot to which you connect your GPU.
 Different PCIe slots have different speeds of transferring data.